Bleeding During Pregnancy

 Cervix: The lower, narrow end of the uterus at the top of the vagina.

-Cesarean Delivery: Delivery of a fetus from the uterus through an incision (cut) made in the woman’s abdomen.
+Cesarean Birth: Birth of a fetus from the uterus through an incision (cut) made in the woman’s abdomen.

-Complication: Disease or condition that happens as a result of another disease or condition.
+Complications: Diseases or conditions that happen as a result of another disease or condition.
 An example is pneumonia that occurs as a result of the flu.
 A complication also can occur as a result of a condition, such as pregnancy.
 An example of a pregnancy complication is preterm labor.